richafnu/Viva/Viva/glint/setup/send-employee-attributes.md

 To set up your attributes Viva Glint, your uploaded file must contain a finalized attribute header row and at least one row of employee data.
 Use the in-platform, four-step attribute setup process to prepare the system to import employee data.

 > [!IMPORTANT]
 > Before beginning, confirm that the attribute selections in your Employee Attribute Template are **final**.
-Reporting hierarchies, file format, and date attribute formats can't be edited by Viva Glint Admins after initial setup is complete.
+Viva Glint Admins can't edit reporting hierarchies, file format, or date attribute formats after initial setup is complete.

 1. From the admin dashboard, select the **Configuration** symbol.
 2. In **Employees,** select **People**.